Twitter Updates

 Now should we follow 007 and shake the martini or should it be stirred?

-There are many theories why James Bond may have ordered his martini "shaken, not stirred".
+There are many theories why James Bond may have ordered his martini “shaken, not stirred”.
 Shaking the martini with ice definitely makes the drink colder than if it was stirred.
 Darcy has already explained the importance of ice in cocktails.
-Some believe that stirring a martini diminishes it's flavour but others think that shaking it can bruise the gin or vodka.
+Some believe that stirring a martini diminishes its flavour but others think that shaking it can bruise the gin or vodka.
 Interestingly, scientists in my backyard at the University of Western Ontario completed a study showing that shaken (not stirred) martinis had a higher antioxidant potential.
 Again antioxidants have been shown to be important for preventing diseases.

 The desired appearance of the martini must also be taken into consideration.
-The shaken martini's tend to be cloudier than stirred martini's because small fragments of ice are introduced while shaking.
+The shaken martinis tend to be cloudier than stirred martini’s because small fragments of ice are introduced while shaking.
 As you can see, there are a lot of things to consider when making a martini.
 With a Cosmopolitan you definitely want to shake it to get the bright pink colour.
-That's part of the appeal of this drink.
+That’s part of the appeal of this drink.